 Food service will be at designated times in our dinning room, but on all occasions we intend to be flexible should any photo opportunities arise.
 The chef has a varied and tasty menu, that can be adapted to special dietary needs.
 As part of the photography and wildlife experience we are offering a spacious lounge on deck 2 with good viewing opportunities and plenty of space for photo editing, charging batteries, listening to lectures or just hanging out with fellow travellers.

-WildPhoto Travel is proud to be associated with the M/S Virgo along side some of the most experiences captains in Svalbard, making sure we can offer a unique photography expedition, unlike anyone else.
+WildPhoto Travel is proud to be associated with MS Virgo alongside some of the most experienced captains in Svalbard, ensuring we offer a unique photography expedition.

 MS Virgo is very spacious both on deck and interior , giving ample space for 12 guests, 1 travel leader and a guide team of two.
 The cabins are spacious and consist of 3 suites for 2 persons (#21, #22 and #23) and 6 Single cabins (#1, #2, #3, #4, #6 and #20).
 All suites/cabins have private facilities (WC/shower).
 The cabins are made ready and towels are provided.
 MS Virgo is built as a comfortable expedition vessel with a large observation lounge that will be our headquarter during expeditions.
 Find the deck plan and images below for more information.